With only 4 simple ingredients, this is the easiest Crock Pot Mulled Apple Cider recipe ever! It’s also the tastiest.

 You have Hot Apple Cider!
 The mulled cider of your dreams.
 A wassail wonderland.
 (And your house smells wonderful, too.)

-- Add it to a large pot set over low heat, along with a few cinnamon sticks and a bottle of apple cider.
+- Add the clove-studded orange to a large pot set over low heat, along with a few cinnamon sticks and the apple cider.

 - Cover and keep the cider just below a simmer for about 30 minutes